-The Evolutionary Dynamics of Modern Relationships: ENM, Boy Sober, and Gendered Strategies
+The Evolutionary Dynamics of Modern Dating: ENM, Boy Sober, and Gendered Strategies

 Modern dating is often shaped by competing relational strategies between genders.
 As traditional relationship structures dissolve, new models such as Ethical Non-Monogamy (ENM) and Boy Sober have emerged as adaptive responses to an evolving dating landscape.
-While these trends are often framed as individual choices, they reflect deeper evolutionary and societal forces that have historically shaped the way men and women approach relationships.
-Understanding these dynamics can help us navigate modern dating with greater clarity and intentionality.
+While these trends are often framed as individual choices, they reflect deeper evolutionary and societal forces that shape the way men and women approach relationships.
+Understanding these dynamics can help us navigate modern dating with greater clarity and ease.

 The Evolutionary Divide in Relationship Strategies